ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 |                           |                                          |
 ~~~
 {: #out-of-band-checking title="Users receive tree heads while making
-authenticated requests to a Transparency Log.
+authenticated requests to a transparency log.
 Users ensure consistency of tree
 heads by either comparing amongst themselves, or by contacting the Transparency
 Log over an anonymous channel.
 Requests that require authentication do not need to be
 available over the anonymous channel." }